 NASP Call for Speakers Bureau Proposals

-NASP has now opened a formal call for speakers that would like to be included in the NASP Speakers Bureau.
+NASP has an open call for speakers that would like to be included in the NASP Speakers Bureau.
 The NASP Speakers Bureau provides a listing of vetted presenters and speakers on a range of topics, allowing sponsors of professional development to easily identify speakers and facilitators.
-Starting in Spring 2020, the Speakers Bureau will take a new direction by solely focusing content on NASP's Strategic Priorities:
+The Speakers Bureau solely focuses on content directly addressing NASP's Strategic Priorities:

 - NASP Practice Model - Presentations that focus specifically on strategies to improve and ensure implementation of a comprehensive service delivery model consistent with the NASP Practice Model.
 These will not include presentations simply focused on practices within a domain or multiple domains (e.g., presentations on student assessment practices will not be considered, even though that practice is included within the Practice Model).